© 2025 All Rights reserved WUSF

 Lisa Ferdinando

-Once again, a summer wave of COVID-19 is spiking across the country and in Florida.
+Once again, a summer wave of COVID-19 is spiking across the country and in Florida, just before kids returned to the classroom.

 "We've seen generally two COVID bumps during the year.
 We usually get our winter bump, which tends to be a little bit larger than what we see as the summer bump, and so far, that's what we're seeing right now," said Cindy Prins, an epidemiologist from the University of Central Florida.

 What is different is the level of those with updated COVID vaccines, which is low.
-State data show that 3,200 kids 5-11 years of age received either a vaccine or a booster so far this year.
-Those numbers are on track to be less than years before: 19,600 in 2024 and 37,700 in 2023, and 289,000 in 2022.
+State data show that 3,200 kids ages 5 to 11received either a vaccine or a booster this year.
+Those numbers are on track to be less than years before: 19,600 in 2024, 37,700 in 2023 and 289,000 in 2022.

-State data shows that a spike occurred after school was in session in 2023, but cases lowered between July and August last year.
+State data show that a spike occurred after school was in session in 2023, but cases lowered between July and August last year.
 Prins said while it's hard to say how likely another spike is, the chances of cases going up with the start of school are "highly probable."

 "We are possibly dealing with a little bit less immunity among the population, though, because of lower uptake of vaccines and because of lower cases in the winter.
 So those are all things that weigh into how far or how high these cases may go, and so that remains to be seen," she said.